RJDennis/ChebyshevApprox.jl/README.md

 cheby = ChebInterpVertesi(y,nodes,order,domain)
 ```

-where `y` is an n-D array containing function-values evaluated at the nodes, `nodes` is a tuple, `order` would be an integer or a tuple of integers, and `nodes` would be Chebyshev-roots in the first, Chebyshev-extrema in the second, Chebyshev-extended-roots in the third, and Vertesi nodes in the fourth.
+where `y` is an n-D array containing function-values evaluated at the nodes, `nodes` is a tuple, `order` would be an integer or an array of integers, and `nodes` would be Chebyshev-roots in the first, Chebyshev-extrema in the second, Chebyshev-extended-roots in the third, and Vertesi nodes in the fourth.

 Weights
 -------